MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 1. __Predictions__: The predictions represent the mean of the results obtained from the underlying model that's the approximate of the unknown objective function.
 This model is also known as the Surrogate Model and more details about this can be found [here](#surrogate-model)
 2. __Acquisition Results__ series represents the acquisition function whose maxima indicates where it is best to search.
 More details on how the next point to search is discerned can be found [here](#acquisition-function).
 3. __Next Point__: The next point is derived from the maximization of the acquisition function and points to where we should sample next.
 4. __Observed Data__: The observed data is the data collected from iteratively maximizing the acquisition function.
+As the number of observed data points increases with increased iterations, the expectation is that the predictions and observed data points converge if the model parameters are set correctly.

 Now that a basic definition, reason and other preliminary questions and answers for using Bayesian Optimization are presented, I want to provide some pertinent examples that'll help with contextualizing the associated ideas and highlight the usage of the library.